open-source-education/junior-automation-tester/README.md

 This guide was developed to be consumed in a linear approach.
 What does this mean?
 That you should complete one course at a time.

 The courses are **already** in the order that you should complete them.
-Just start the first course, [English for software developers](#), when you done with it, start the next one.
+Just start the first course, [English for software developers], when you done with it, start the next one.

 **If the course is not open, do it with the archived resources or wait until next class is open.**